malantonio/pitfall/readme.md

 ?>
 ```

-then call Pitfall's public method: `Pitfall::search()`.
+## Pitfall::search()

 This takes in an associative array where the key is the scope (eg. "Keywords", "Title", "Author") and the value is the search terms.
 It also takes in an optional searchIndex (defaults to "Books", others include "DVD", "Music", etc.)

 [Amazon documentation on search scopes (for ItemSearch) to use](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/ItemSearch.html)